blinksh/docs/src/pages/index.md

 Welcome!
 You can now start using Blink.
 Here is a quick tour:

-1. Works like other terminals, type in your commands and hit Return.
+1. Using Blink Shell is similar to most other terminals - you simply type commands and hit the `RETURN` key.
 2. Navigate command history with the `up` and `down` arrow keys.
 3. Type `help` to get a quick list of available [commands](basics/commands) and features.